gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/DinisNeves/review.md

 In order to do so, we need to study the code and understand the use of these primitives, and check if solving a problem doesn't result in a bigger one, in which case it's better to leave what's done.

 With this said, some information about the code smell would be a good add, but not a crucial one.

+## Review of Duplicated Code
+#### Author
+- Manel Oliveira 68547

+This is, unfortunately a quite common and standard code smell for this codebase.

+In this case there is repeated code to a degree, but there is a crucial difference in purpose in the two functions, so the solution purposed might introduce more problems than the ones that it solves.